omarnero/task/README.md

 # Getting Started with Create React App

-after download source code from githup you must run npm install command important when login and register must be at least 6 charaters
+after download source code from githup you must run npm install command important when login and register password must be at least 6 charaters

 ## Available Scripts